Skip to main content

 The arts and extracurricular

 Music, as you’d expect, is outstanding.
 An impressive 20 practice rooms in the townhouse style music centre are filled with peris teaching all manner of instruments and there’s every type of ensemble, choir and orchestra you can think of including four chamber choirs.
-Brace yourself for the hairs on the back of your neck standing on end when you hear the elite one in action.
+Brace yourself for the hairs on the back of your neck standing on end when you hear the elite choir in action.
 Values the classics, but repertoire extends well beyond, with cheery head of music equally quick to enthuse about (and show us framed pictures of) more modern musicians.
 Students rave about performing in College Hall, the old monastic refectory dating in part from the 12th century.
 Termly open mic night, biennial music tour and three musicals every year – all popular.
 ‘I have five – yes, five – organs to choose from,’ said a sixth former, seemingly still awestruck.
 Pupils regularly gain university choral and organ scholarships and places at conservatoires.

 GCSE drama (a popular course, as is the A level) students were so engrossed in their small practice groups when we visited the black box studio that they didn’t notice us.
 Three full-scale productions a year, plus additional showcases – ‘never disappoints, always out of this world,’ lauded a parent.
 Most recently, Made in Dagenham was performed in the 300 seater theatre and (we like this) involved plenty of students not studying drama on curriculum.
 Reasonable take-up for LAMDA.